Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Applications

 \subsection{Chemical Process Concentration and Temperature}

-Because \cite{Beran1995} considered the same problem as this paper, we begin by applying our methods to fit ARFIMA$\left(0, d, 0\right)$ models with $\mu_t = \mu$ to the examples discussed in \cite{Beran1995}: the chemical process concentration readings (Series A) and the chemical process temperature readings (Series C).
-Descriptive plots of Series A and Series C are provided in Section~\ref{sec:app6} of the Appendix.
+We begin by applying our methods to fit ARFIMA$\left(0, d, 0\right)$ models with $\mu_t = \mu$ to the examples discussed in \cite{Beran1995}, which considered the same problem as this paper: chemical process concentration readings (Series A) and chemical process temperature readings (Series C).
+Descriptive plots of Series A and Series C are provided in Section~\ref{appsec:sec10} of the Appendix and a more detailed exploration of sharp jumps that are observed in the Series C data and their compatibility with the assumption of normal errors are provided in Sections~\ref{appsec:sec12} and \ref{appsec:sec13} of the Appendix.
 For both, we consider exact likelihood estimation of the memory parameter because we are interested in obtaining point and interval estimates.
 Based on the results of the simulation study which suggest that choosing the smallest possible $\epsilon$ yields the best performance, we compute BFR$\left(\epsilon =5\times 10^{-16}\right)$ exact likelihood estimates.
-Analogous results for the Whittle and SCSS approximate likelihoods and corresponding BND estimates are provided in Section~\ref{sec:app6} of the Appendix.
+Analogous results for approximate likelihoods and corresponding BND estimates are provided in Section~\ref{appsec:sec10} of the Appendix.